18F/handbook/_pages/policies/responding-to-public-disclosure-vulnerabilities.md

 ## Triage the vulnerability

 In order to respond quickly to reports submitted by the public, the Infrastructure team has designated a small group of folks who will monitor incoming reports and initiate response accordingly.
 This role has been designated **first responder** and will be assigned in [#vuln-disclosure](https://gsa-tts.slack.com/messages/vuln-disclosure/) with an @ (mention).
 Barring schedule conflicts, the role will rotate weekly.
+The [First Responder schedule](https://docs.google.com/document/d/1rjIUT2ElIWC8wsVGR3sYRqqybcapCnJY7ysGl0IhiH4/edit) is also posted in the [#vuln-disclosure](https://gsa-tts.slack.com/messages/vuln-disclosure/) channel topic.

 * *cloud.gov note:* Response team members need to be on the cloud.gov whitelist for outside-of-business-hours email alerts.
 Each new response team member should tell the cloud.gov Product Lead, Director, or Deputy Director to add their email address to the whitelist.